de3-robo/brick_manager/docs/brick.rst

 Brick Manager Server
 ========================

-Brick Manager is the *ROS Package* which tells Arm Master where it should be placing each of the bricks.
-As a brief summary the function being used asks for the number of the brick being placed, finds the coordinates and orientation the end effector needs to place that brick and sends it back to Arm Master.
+``Brick_Manager`` is the *ROS Package* which tells the Panda arm executing the script ``arm_master_main.py`` where it should be retrieving a new brick, and where each of the bricks should be placed.
+As a brief summary, the function being used asks for the number of the brick being placed, finds the coordinates and orientation the end effector needs to place that brick and sends it back to Arm Master.